 This blog is looking at photographers of all levels.That are interested in becoming or even trying out their photography skills at a Wedding.

-Most of us think that we can take a perfectly good photograph of just about anything you like, and in most cases is correct, However understanding the concept of what you want to achieve can be very different, For example you have just purchased your first digital camera naturally you want to go out and shoot pictures, don’t we all, However most of us in time learn what makes and looks like a good photograph from bad to boring picture to something a little more thought out, In time and learning from others we can achieve our own personal goal of where we want to be in the field of photography, Whether we do Weddings, Portraits, Landscapes, Sports, lighting & flash photography, Travel, and many others, so after a set period of time and learning not only your technique but your equipment as well, after all it’s the first place to start with our camera, knowing it’s fun potential and what it can do for us as photographers.
+Most of us think that we can take a perfectly good photograph of just about anything you like, and in most cases is correct, However understanding the concept of what you want to achieve can be very different, For example you have just purchased your first digital camera naturally you want to go out and shoot pictures, don’t we all, However most of us in time learn what makes and looks like a good photograph from bad to boring picture to something a little more thought out, In time and learning from others we can meet your own personal goal of where we want to be in the field of photography, Whether we do Weddings, Portraits, Landscapes, Sports, lighting & flash photography, Travel, and many others, so after a set time and learning not only your technique but your equipment as well, after all it’s the first place to start with our camera, knowing it’s fun potential and what it can do for us as photographers.

 You don’t need super expensive Equipment to cover a wedding.
-I have read of people taking pictures of a wedding using there mobile, however the level of quality would be a factor here .
+I have read of people taking pictures of a wedding using there mobile, however the level of quality would be a reason here .
 Delivering the final images to a would be client is of key importance.
 I’m sure that this would be cause for concern for them, being paying clients etc.

 So what Equipment would you need.
 I do have this deep belief of travelling light.
 Keep equipment to a minimum for lots of reasons, but this is just my point of view.
-Of course a DSLR camera is required along with a nice selection of lenses in my case 3x.
+Of course a DSLR camera is required along with a nice choice of lenses in my case 3x.
 Lenses that would do the job range differently for different people.
-A 70-200mmf/2.8 “workhorse of lenses” a wide angle lens and something middle of the road 24-105mm 24-70mmf/2.8.
+A 70-200mmf/2.8 “workhorse of lenses” a wide-angle lens and something middle of the road 24-105mm 24-70mmf/2.8.
 Or 85mm f/1.2 these would be more than enough to cover the entire venue.

 Time Spent as a Photographer

 You don’t have to have 10 years experience as a photographer to start Photographing weddings or even 5 years really.
-There are photographers out there with far less years in the field.
+There are photographers out there with far fewer years in the field.
 However coupled with attitude and passion, & dedication or APD as I like call it, this will drive you to cover weddings.

 Only you yourself will know if you are ready for them, but remember never underestimate your abilities to achieve anything.

 Planning is in my book is essential dealing with the clients direct.
 Getting to know them & above all getting them to trust you.
 So the day goes smoothly, is a very clear & good start point.
-Visiting the location either by yourself or with the clients is also important in order that you know the location and can plan your photography on the day.
+Visiting the site either by yourself or with the clients is also important in order that you know the location and can plan your photography on the day.
 Working out where you want to shoot, where you can shoot, as on the day there is a time factor to consider.
 On a normal recce to the location of a wedding I will take several dozen test images.
 Some using nature light others using a flash or light modifier set up.
 I can go over on the computer later on what my set up will be and the general position and equipment I will need for the day.

-Prior to the big day I would concentrate on going over in your mind and using reference images of the location to remind yourself of the location and what photographs you want to achieve prior to the venue as this will help as the location recce could have been several months before the venue day.
-At a wedding it’s not uncommon for me to have two cameras on the go at the same time this saves time swapping out lenses, and shows the clients the level of professionalism you hold even if your a beginner, it calms not only the clients down as remember it’s there big day and our very nervous also, but relaxes yourself as you feel in better control.
+Prior to the big day I would concentrate on going over in your mind and using reference images of the site to remind yourself of the location and what photographs you want to achieve prior to the venue as this will help as the location recce could have been several months before the venue day.
+At a wedding it’s not uncommon for me to have two cameras on the go at the same time this saves time swapping out lenses, and shows the clients the level of professionalism you hold even if you’re a beginner, it calms not only the clients down as remember it’s their big day and our very nervous also, but relaxes yourself as you feel in better control.

 So little things to remember having a duel camera set up is yes an expensive venture of course however it’s worth thinking if you really want to photograph weddings, as making the day easier on yourself is as important as taking the photographs as well.